 There are two types of care you can receive at home: Live-in Care and hourly care.
-In this blog post, we talk about the difference between the two types of elderly care.
+In this blog post, we talk about the difference between the two types of elderly care at home.

 What is the difference between live-in care and hourly care?

-Having a Carer live with you can help prevent injury and falls, and if and accident does happen your carer is right there to respond appropriately.
+Having a living in Carer live with you can help prevent injury and falls, and if and accident does happen your carer is right there to respond appropriately.

 What are the benefits of live-in care vs hourly care?